-I remember seeing a vegetarian lasagne on a menu one day and out of interest, I ordered it and instantly fell in love.
-You can literally put ANYTHING into a lasagne and roast vegetable lasagne has got to be one of my favourites!
+About 10 years ago, I remember seeing a vegetarian lasagne on a menu one day and out of interest, I ordered it and instantly fell in love.
+You can literally put ANYTHING into a lasagne and this roasted pumpkin eggplant lasagne has to be a favourite.

 Jump to: